Websites in our network:

 Wash with care

-Washing your hands for at least 15 seconds, especially after contact with urine or saliva of young children during activities like changing nappies, blowing noses, or handling children’s toys, dummies.
+Wash your hands regularly with warm, soapy water for at least 15 seconds, especially after changing nappies, wiping children’s noses, and handling children’s toys and dummies.

 Kiss with care